 "You guys aren't going to ask me about the streak, are you?"
-Cleveland's jovial shortstop said with a smile.
+Cleveland's jovial shortstop said, smiling.

 Well, yes.
 Yours.

-Although the Indians' historic win streak is no longer the talk of baseball, Lindor is on a personal roll that has become notable.
+While the Indians' historic winning streak is no longer the talk of baseball, Lindor's on a personal roll that's become notable.

 Lindor's double in the sixth off Jason Hammel (8-12) gave him an extra-base hit in 10 straight games -- a club record and four shy of the major league mark of 14, shared by Chipper Jones (2006) and Paul Waner (1927).

 "I didn't even know that," Lindor said.
 "I saw it on the scoreboard."